Automation Engineer To Drsk

 , Osby

-eller i hela Sverige Visa alla jobb hos Drsk Group AB i Hässleholm
+eller i hela Sverige Visa alla jobb hos Drsk Development AB i Hässleholm

 Come join us in being part of developing and implementing the latest technology with our production!
 We are looking for an automation engineer to build more efficient and safer production processes at our industrial production line!
 What you will do: As an automation engineer, you will work with programming of automation systems and drive systems to develop the functions that we need in our processes.
 You will also work with implementation and investigation.
 The tasks include everything from getting to know the production challenges, developing a solution to the problem and putting the solution into operation.
 You will become an expert in your field based on your competence on the functionality of the process industry from an automation perspective.